 Removal from the Roll of Members

-The Committee may remove from the Roll, any member whose conduct at the Club shooting grounds, or upon any premises occupied by the Club or elsewhere, is considered unsafe, unseemly, objectionable, or calculated to bring the Club into disrepute.
-Such member shall have no claim against or on the Club for any subscription or monies paid.
+The Committee may remove from the Roll, any member whose conduct at The Club shooting ground or upon any premises occupied by The Club or elsewhere, is considered unsafe, unseemly, objectionable, or calculated to bring The Club into disrepute.
+Further, any member, who by their actions, cause The Club to suffer financial loss such as, but not limited to, loss or damage to traps or equipment, loss or damage to Club trophies, or damage to other Club property needed to carry out the normal operation of Club activities, may lose their membership entitlement.
+Such member shall have no claim against or on The Club for any subscription or monies paid.